Cnilton/react-native-expandable-list-view/README.md

 const CONTENT = [
   {
     id: 1, // required, id of item
-    isExpanded: false, // required, says wich one of the list has to expand or not
     categoryName: 'Item 1', // label of item expandable item
     subCategory: [
       // required, array containing inner objects